 Pain Rehabilitation Management

 Healthcare professionals in rehabilitation are involved with clients with persistent pain.
-This course will offer you fundamental knowledge and skills that are required to function in pain rehabilitation.
+This course offers you fundamental knowledge and skills that are required to function in pain rehabilitation.
 Part 1 is an online course and offers you knowledge about physiology of acute and chronic pain, prognostic factors and more.
-This you will need for the practical part 2 at Hogeschool Utrecht.
-During a 2 week interactive program, you will be submerged in the subject.
+Part 2 takes place at Hogeschool Utrecht.
+During a 2-week interactive program, you will be submerged in the subject.
 Together with your classmates and different experts, you will tackle clinical reasoning following a biopsychological approach.
-You will acquire skills to successfully deal with clinical problems around the client with persistent pain.
+You will acquire skills to successfully deal with clinical problems around clients with persistent pain.

 This course is intended for students and recent graduates in physiotherapy and related fields interested in persistent pain.
 For those interested in pursuing a career in pain rehabilitation this course will provide an excellent foundation.
 For others, it will provide a solid base of knowledge and skills for managing clients with persistent pain in primary care.

 The purpose of this 2 week summer course is to provide participants with knowledge and skills and a deeper understanding of the biopsychosocial model, diagnostics and treatment of persistent pain.